tresorama/jachi-js-library/js-jachi-library-dom/README.md

-# Whe working with HTML DOM
+# When working with HTML DOM